Advanced Certificate Student Handbook

 Evening Prayer Meeting

-On each evening, a student-led prayer meeting is held at 20.00.
+Mondays to Thursdays a student-led prayer meeting is held at 8 p.m.

 Personal Devotions

-Personal devotions are necessary for the proper spiritual growth of each individual.
+All members of the ETS community are encouraged to develop the spiritual discipline of daily personal devotions, as these are necessary for the proper spiritual growth of each individual.
 Worship services, prayer meetings, and other activities are no substitute for personal devotions.
-All members of the ETS community are encouraged to develop the spiritual discipline of daily personal devotions.

 School Devotions